nkoturovic/cpp-nix-project-template/README.md

 [flake][doc-nix-flake].
 In both cases, the version of `nixpkgs` is used from `flake.lock` (JSON file).
 That way, we get some of the flake advantages even when using it as a regular derivation.

+Similar to `nixpkgs`, project leverages the custom [`kotur-nixpkgs`](https://github.com/nkoturovic/kotur-nixpkgs) channel for all package requirements that are not available within `nixpkgs`.
+One such example is the python package [`dinosay`](https://github.com/nkoturovic/kotur-nixpkgs/blob/master/pkgs/dinosay/default.nix), which is being used to display the welcome message at the moment of entering dev shell with `nix-shell` command.

 ## Project structure

 - [`default.nix`][file-default.nix] - Definition for the package being defined by this repo, list of dependencies (nix packages)